-- Executive Buy-in: Make sure that you have buy-in from leadership in every office and region.
+- Executive Buy-in: Make sure you have buy-in from leadership in every office and region.
 While employees may report to the home office, their allegiance lies where their leadership resides.
 If you don’t have buy-in from everyone in leadership, your ERP project will not be successful.

-- Cultural considerations: Language, education and demographic differences have a significant impact on how employees perceive and understand goals, objectives, risks and benefits of an ERP project.
+- Cultural considerations: Language, education and demographic differences have a significant impact on how employees perceive and understand the goals, objectives, risks and benefits of an ERP project.

 - Employee engagement: Organizational readiness assessments are critical with global ERP projects to ensure all issues and opportunities are captured across the enterprise.
 While this is an area that is often omitted for budget reasons, the added expense required for engaging and involving employees leads to quantifiable benefits realization in the long run.

 - Communications: Communication within a global ERP project is absolutely vital but incredibly difficult.
 While email is very effective, there are other nuances that need to be accounted for.
 For instance, most employees would like to hear updates about the project from their manager during team meetings.
-Project and communications teams must have a plan for how they will provide updates and coach managers on how to best deliver the messages to their teams.
+Project teams must have a plan for how they will provide updates and coach managers on how to best deliver the messages to their teams.
 Again, language, culture and level of education among end-users has a significant influence on messaging.

 - Training: Change management plans must be devised in order to address workforce transition to the new ERP system and who will be super-users and trainers.
 A comprehensive training strategy should account for local nuances, locations and testing prior to go-live.
 Failing to fully develop a training strategy can have serious implications on the success of a global ERP implementation.